seatim/birdclef2023/README.md

     pip install -r requirements.txt

-Note, the `adak` package is not currently installable.
-You can either run the programs from this directory or use `PYTHONPATH`.

 ### Data

 Join the competition to get access to the data, then unpack it into the